ITT-25/assignment-06-gesture-recognition-realdegrees/README.md

 - `Holding` **index** finger and **thumb** will move the mouse
 - `Extending` **index** finger will move the mouse

-You can quickly tap index and thumb together to simulate a click.
-Now you can draw in the recognizer GUI.

 > ⚠️ The inputs are actively smoothed slightly to allow precise movement at the cost of a minimal delay The delay is noticeable but better than jittery input

-# Comparing Gesture Recognizers
+# 3. Comparing Gesture Recognizers

 > Test Datasets: The datasets are located in the [datasets/xml_logs](datasets/xml_logs) and [datasets/custom](datasets/custom) directories.
 When the the notebook loads them it selects an equal number of samples from each dataset and loads them in the same way.

 Documentation on this task is in the notebook.

-# Gesture Detection Game
+# 4. Gesture Detection Game

 Due to time constraints I decided on a very rudimentary game that simply gives you a list of 10 random gestures to draw in sequence.
 To add a little pressure there is a timer that tracks how long it took you to complete the 10 gestures and how many you got right.